Premier League stars Alexander-Arnold and Laporte find faults with FIFA 21 ratings | Goal.com

 That statistic should come as no surprise with the young defender contributing 13 assists in the Premier League last season as the Reds wrapped up the title in emphatic fashion.

-After not making the top 100 for FIFA 20, the England right-back was pleased with his new overall rating but wasn't quite so impressed with his low shooting rating of 66.
+After not making the top 100 for FIFA 20, the England right-back was pleased with his new overall rating but wasn't quite so impressed with his low shooting stats of 66.

 "Yeah, I'm happy of course.
 87, jeez.
 Wow, that's high," Alexander-Arnold told BBC's Match of the Day.